axtk/groundstate/README.md

 };
 ```

-### Direct subscription to store updates
+## Direct subscription to store updates

-For some purposes (like logging or debugging the data flow), it might be helpful to directly subscribe to state updates via the store's `subscribe()` method:
+For some purposes (like logging or debugging the data flow), it might be helpful to directly subscribe to state updates.
+This can be achieved with the store's `subscribe()` method:

 ```jsx
 let App = () => {